About Your Bill

 Please keep each statement separate.
 Do not combine your statements and submit one payment.
 Pay each office separately.

 We accept American Express, Discover Card, MasterCard and Visa as well as personal check, cashier's check and money order.

 Information about the estimated charges of your hospital or professional services is available upon request.
 Please do not hesitate to ask for information.
 The actual charge may be more or less than the estimate depending on the type and extent of care that you and your provider determine is needed.
 All of our usual and customary charges for our services are contained in our "charge master."
 Your charges will depend on the actual services rendered, not on the estimate.

 Dousedaicon Medical Centers are contracted with most major health plans, including HMOs, PPOs, EPOs, PPS, Medicare and Medi-Cal.
-Please contact your health plan for verification of coverage.
+Please your health plan for verification of coverage.

 All patients should familiarize themselves with the terms of their insurance coverage.
 This will help you understand the hospital's billing procedures and charges.
-If there is a question about your insurance coverage, a member of the Admitting Department will contact you or a family member while you are at the hospital.
+If there is a question about your insurance coverage, a member of the Admitting Department will you or a family member while you are at the hospital.

 We will need a copy of your identification card.
 We also may need the insurance forms, which are supplied by your employer or the insurance company.

 Your plan may have special requirements, such as second surgical opinion, pre-certification or authorization prior to certain tests or procedures.
 It is your responsibility to make sure the requirements of your plan have been met.
 If your plan's requirements are not followed, you may be financially responsible for all or part of the services rendered in the hospital.
 Some physician specialists may not participate in your health care plan and their services may not be covered.